 The program engages students in collaborative, real-world activities like working with a client to design a home, programming electronic devices or robotic arms, or exploring algae as a biofuel source.
 As students work together to design and develop solutions to local and global challenges, they engage in problem-solving strategies and critical and creative thinking.
 And by pushing themselves to rework and refine their projects, PLTW Engineering students learn that perseverance is key to learning and innovation.

 The program's sequence of courses empowers students to develop in-demand knowledge and skills they'll use in high school and for the rest of their lives, on any career path they take.

 Students dig deep into the engineering design process, applying math, science, and engineering standards to hands-on projects.
 They work both individually and in teams to design solutions to a variety of problems using 3-D modeling software, and use an engineering notebook to document their work.

-- PLTW Certified Instructors
+- PLTW Certified Instructors - IED

 Principles of Engineering (POE)

 Through problems that engage and challenge, students explore a broad range of engineering topics, including mechanisms, the strength of structures and materials, and automation.
 Students develop skills in problem solving, research, and design while learning strategies for design process documentation, collaboration, and presentation.

 Engineering Dual Credit Opportunity

 Be An Engineer